fractal-analytics-platform/fractal-analytics-platform.github.io/docs/version_2/image_list.md

 layout: default
 ---

-> **WARNING: This page is still in-progress, its contents may change based on the latest developments.**

 While applying a processing workflow to a given dataset, Fractal keeps a list of all the OME-Zarr images it is processing.
 In this page we describe the concepts of [images](#images) and [filters](#filters) - see also the [examples section](#examples).

 ## Images